 - URLs visited

 URLs can be sent to be checked whether they are malicious.
-This information also helps to create lists of ‘white’ or harmless websites and prevents security products from mistakenly identifying such websites as malicious.
+This information also helps to create lists of harmless websites and prevents security products from mistakenly identifying such websites as malicious.
 This data is also used to update and extend website categories for solutions like Kaspersky Safe Kids and provide better protection for financial transactions in such products as Kaspersky Fraud Prevention.
 In addition, this information helps us to offer users security solutions that best match their needs.
-We filter out information regarding logins and passwords from transmitted URLs, even if they are stored in the initial browser request from the user, is removed from the visited URL addresses up to the hostname or IP address.
+Information about logins and passwords, if contained in the initial browser request from the user, is removed from the visited URL addresses up to the hostname or IP address.
 In any case, it is not Kaspersky Lab's purpose to process user logins and passwords, and Kaspersky Lab takes all reasonable and sufficient measures to avoid processing these data.

 - Operating System events